DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 > [!lore]+ **The History of Death House**
 > See [[History of Barovia#Strahd’s First Followers|Strahd's First Followers]] for a full retelling of the gruesome history of Death House.
 # A1.
 Daggerford

+> [!warning]+ **Keep Your Workload Low**
+> *Curse of Strahd: Reloaded* has intentionally been written to minimize time spent away from the table, aiming to serve as a "zero-prep" campaign to the maximum extent possible.
+To make this possible, this guide has been designed to manipulate players into taking specific, curated paths through the adventure, even while providing intentional degrees of freedom that, while meaningful, will not substantially change the ultimate outcome of the campaign.
+>
+> If you wish to minimize your workload, do your best to avoid making any changes or additions to this guide.
+Doing so is likely to alter how the players interface with and approach its narrative and gameplay, disturbing load-bearing pillars that may be difficult to notice without re-reading the full, complete guide multiple times.
+(For example, increasing distances between the Barovian settlements makes multiple quests in Acts II and III impossible to complete without a comprehensive overhaul of the entire campaign's timeline.)
+Any modifications—such as changes to deadlines, distances, statblocks, character motivations, or events—are made at the DM's own risk, and may lead to TPKs, wild divergences, or unsatisfying storylines.
 ## A1a.
 The Nightmare’s Bridle
 If one or more of your players are using the [[Running the Adventure#Adventure Hooks|Barovian Relics]] hook, read the following text.
 Otherwise, proceed to [[#A2.
 Death House]] below.